High-Frequency Git Operations for Everyday Development

 List Files Added, Removed, or Changed Relative to Another Commit

 Run git status and ensure you have no unstaged changes or staged but uncommitted changes.
-Then, to compare the current state (HEAD) against commit abcdef1:

 1